ermaccer/Manhunt.PluginMH/README.md

 # Features

+## Player Model Loader ##

+Allows you to load more player models and set them with one ini option, no need to replace existing files.

 ## Weapon Limit Adjuster/Customizer ##

 Allows you to edit certain hardcoded values for weapons, and also add new ones with unique stuff like scopes or head explosion.